MultiSafepay/docs/content/faq/testing/test-payment-details.md

 ### Dankort

-MultiSafepay provides the Visa test credentials to test the payment method Dankort.
+MultiSafepay provides [Visa test credentials](/faq/getting-started/test-payment-details/#visa) to test the payment method Dankort.

-Dankort is shown as a payment option on the Payment page of MultiSafepay only after:
+Dankort is shown as a payment option on the payment page of MultiSafepay only after:

 1. The Visa gateway is enabled; and
 2. The locale is set to da_DK (Denmark) in the transaction call received by MultiSafepay.

+Contact our Integration Team at <integration@multisafepay.com> to enable the Visa gateway.

 ### Dotpay

-MultiSafepay provides a test platform for Dotpay transactions.
-During the payment process you will be able to simulate the outcome of the transaction.
+MultiSafepay provides test scenarios for Dotpay transactions.
+To simulate the outcome of a transaction, select one of the following statuses:

 | Status    | Description              |
 | --------- | ------------------------ |